Erdogan declared winner of Turkey presidential run-off – extending his 20-year rule

 Mr Erdogan won over voters despite lingering worries over the economy – which has been on a downward spiral over the last few years.

 “I think the country is doing well,” said Songul Safak, a 36-year-old jeweller who voted for Mr Erdogan.
-“The economy is doing badly because of the actions of other countries.
+“The economy is doing badly because of the actions of other countries.”

 In one video clip that went viral, a voter brought her pet lamb to the polls, the fluffy white creature in a striped sweater trundling behind her as she obtained and cast her ballot.
 Others brought their dogs and pet parrots.